The Geometry of Adversarial Training in Binary Classification: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
-In \cref{sec:Reformulations} we discuss four different reformulations of the adversarial training problem \labelcref{eq:baseline_adv}.
-First, in \cref{sec:relaxation} we rewrite the problem in a suitable way in order to make it amenable to functional analytic treatment; this reformulation will be crucial for our latter exploration on existence of solutions to \labelcref{eq:baseline_adv} and the study of some of their properties.
-In \cref{sec:DROReformulation} we discuss its DRO reformulation.
-In the DRO reformulation the distance used to compare data distributions is an $\infty$-Wasserstein distance that depends on the distance determining the adversarial budget.
-In \cref{sec:OTReformulation} we discuss an optimal transport problem whose dual coincides with problem \labelcref{eq:baseline_adv} and review some related literature.
-Finally, in \cref{sec:RegularizationReformulation} we discuss the reformulation of \labelcref{eq:baseline_adv} as the regularized risk minimization that has already been introduced in \cref{sec:main_results}, cf. \labelcref{eq:objective_Per}.
+In \cref{sec:Reformulations} we discuss different reformulations of the adversarial training problem \labelcref{eq:baseline_adv}.
+First, in \cref{sec:relaxation} we \editscolor relax \nc the problem in a suitable way in order to make it amenable to functional analytic treatment; this reformulation will be crucial for our latter exploration on existence of solutions to \labelcref{eq:baseline_adv} and the study of some of their properties. \nc In \cref{sec:RegularizationReformulation} we discuss the reformulation of \labelcref{eq:baseline_adv} as the regularized risk minimization that has already been introduced in \cref{sec:main_results}, cf. \labelcref{eq:objective_Per}.

 \cref{sec:analysis} is devoted to the study of properties of the regularization reformulation of \labelcref{eq:baseline_adv}.
 We define suitable relaxations of the functionals $\PrePer_\eps$ and $\PreTV_\eps$ appearing in \labelcref{eq:objective_Per} and establish key properties including submodularity, convexity, and lower semi-continuity with respect to suitable topologies.
-With these properties at hand we show existence of solutions to problem \labelcref{eq:baseline_adv} in \cref{sec:ExistenceSolutions}.
-In \cref{sec:RegularitySolutions} we study maximal and minimal solutions and investigate regularity.
+With these properties at hand we show existence of solutions to problem \labelcref{eq:baseline_adv} in \cref{sec:ExistenceSolutions}. \first In \cref{sec:ExtremalSolutions} we study maximal and minimal solutions and in \cref{sec:RegularitySolutions} we investigate regularity. \nc

 In \cref{sec:OtherModels} we explain how to generalize our insights to regression tasks and other adversarial training models that give rise to perimeter minimization problems with different perimeter functionals.
 In particular, we recover data-driven regularizers as well as statistically robust interpretations to regularization approaches used in graph-based learning.